Shawn5cents/Phoney/docs/getting-started.md

 Before you begin, ensure you have:
 - Node.js 18+ installed
 - A Twilio account with a purchased phone number
-- A Google Cloud account with:
-  - Gemini API access
-  - Cloud Speech-to-Text API access
-  - Text-to-Speech API access
+- An OpenAI account with API access for:
+  - Speech-to-text (gpt-4o-transcribe)
+  - Text-to-speech (gpt-4o-mini-tts)
 - A Pusher Channels account

 ## ⚡ Quick Start